 For very small UAVs, especially those used indoors, an interesting way to navigate is using a technique called "optical flow".
 Basically, it's the way flies see: they detect motion rather than resolve images.
 As you move, the objects closest to you appear to move the fastest, which for a camera chip means pixels shifting position faster.

 The video above is from a Swiss team that have used optical flow to steer…

 This isn't exactly a UAV product, but Jay Graves, who runs Hobby Lobby, emailed to say that they've just released a First Person View (FPV) kit, which looks very nice.
-FPV is a combo of a videocamera in the plane, an onboard… Continue
+FPV is a combo of a videocamera in the plane, an… Continue

 I thought I'd checked everything for our proposed fly-in this coming weekend: airfield availability, weather, technology ready to fly.
 But I missed the most obvious conflict: it's MOTHER'S DAY!